bdusell/nondeterministic-stack-rnn/README.md

 In any case, it is highly recommended to run experiments that use the NS-RNN or RNS-RNN models on a machine with access to an NVIDIA GPU so that they finish within a reasonable amount of time.
-On the other hand, the experiments for the baseline models (LSTM, Joulin-Mikolov Stack LSTM, and Grefenstette Stack LSTM) finish more quickly on CPU rather than GPU and should be run in CPU mode.
+On the other hand, the experiments for the baseline models (LSTM, superposition stack LSTM, and stratification stack LSTM) finish more quickly on CPU rather than GPU and should be run in CPU mode.

 ### Using Docker